kellim/link-collector/README.md

 ## Run the Project in a Local Development Environment

+These instructions assume you have Python 2.7 installed and that python 2 is the version of Python running the files.

 * Clone, fork, or download this repository.
 * Rename the file `secret.py.config`to `secret.py`.
 * Edit `secret.py` and enter your own secret key of randomly generated characters as the value for the variable `SECRET_KEY`. _Note: `secret.py` is in the `.gitignore` - take care to ensure it's named properly and that it doesn't get committed to an online repository._